SYMBIO/orangegate4-form-bundle/readme.md

                     items:
                         - orangegate.form.admin.form # this line is the only one you probably do not have already

-Allow user access javascript via assetic
+Allow user access javascript and css via assetic

 - allow ````SymbioOrangeGateFormBundle```` in ````config.yml```` - your new configuration should probably look like this

     assetic:
         debug:          "%kernel.debug%"